Lyall-A/Nintendo-3DS-Homebrew/README.md

 TODO: https://3ds.hacks.guide/region-changing.html

 ## SafeB9SInstaller
 Once in SafeB9SInstaller, it will show a sequence for you to enter.
-After doing the sequence a FIRM backup will be created and [boot9strap](#boot9strap) will be installed
+After doing the sequence a FIRM backup will be created and [boot9strap](#boot9strap) will be installed using the `.firm` file in `/boot9strap`

 ## boot9strap
 Boot9strap runs during boot and will attempt to boot `boot.firm` located on the SD card or NAND (in order)

 ## Luma3DS
-Luma3DS is the CFW, it is the `boot.firm` file that [boot9strap](#boot9strap) boots with
+Luma3DS is the CFW (Custom Firmware), it is the `boot.firm` file that [boot9strap](#boot9strap) boots with

+## Cleaning SD Card after Homebrew
+Not all files are still needed after Homebrew
+* `/boot9strap` can be deleted, It's only used when installing (or updating) boot9strap
+* All CIA files can be deleted once installed, they are just installer packages
+* All Luma3DS files (`/boot.firm`, `/luma`) can be deleted if copied over to NAND
+* `/boot.3dsx` can be deleted if you don't need the Homebrew Launcher, make sure you atleast have FBI first however

-## Useful info
+## Useful info maybe
+* `boot.3dsx` is the Homebrew Launcher, it cannot be moved to NAND
+* [boot9strap](#boot9strap) reads `boot.firm` from both SD and NAND
-* .cia are installation files that FBI will install to the `Nintendo 3DS` directory, to show on the HOME Menu
+* `.cia` are installation files that FBI will install to the `Nintendo 3DS` directory, to show on the HOME Menu
-* .3dsx are applications that show on the Homebrew Launcher
+* `.3dsx` are applications that show on the Homebrew Launcher

 fuck ebay speedpak for losing my new 3ds ll